Summary Statement

 The legal responsibility for ensuring a child’s attendance at school rests with parents.

-Transport will be provided, if requested, to those children of statutory school age who live beyond walking distance of their nearest school.
+Transport will be provided, if requested, to those children of statutory school age who live beyond walking distance of their nearest suitable school.

-Transport will not be provided to a child attending a school other than the nearest school as a result of parental preference.
+Transport will not be provided to a child attending a school other than the nearest suitable school as a result of parental preference.

 Walking distance